 Seeing Things Simply

 Seeing things simply can be really difficult for any artist.
-The doodles in the image above are great examples of how doodles can help.
+The flower doodles in the image below are great examples of how doodles can help.

 Leaving a small area untouched to create light within an image helps you see how that can be applied in a painting.
-Simplifying shapes within an image can help portraying feelings or other ideas.
+Simplifying shapes within an image can help portraying feelings or other ideas too.

 Add A Splash Of Color